Devourerme/ro-cp/README.md

 RO-CP
 ======
-An Control Panel written in PHP using OOP techniques for Hercules (A Ragnarok Online Server Emulator.)
+An Control Panel written in PHP for Hercules (A Ragnarok Online Server Emulator.)

 Requirements
 ---------